openlcb/OpenLCB_Single_Thread/README.md

 # OpenLCB_Single_Thread
-OpenLCB stock based on ArduinoIDE
+## OpenLCB stack based on ArduinoIDE

-# **** USE with CAUTION - in dev mode ****
+## **** USE with CAUTION - in development mode ****

-This is a refresh of the original Arduino code base developed by Dr. Bob Jacobsen.
-It has been modified to make it easier for the developer to match a project's CDI xml to its internal memory structure, by making the two parallel in structure.
-In addition, eventid searching uses a sorted table and a binary search.
+This is a refresh of the original Arduino code base, developed by Dr. Bob Jacobsen.
+It has been modified to make it easier for the developer to match a project's CDI xml to its internal memory structure, by making the two have parallel structures.
+In addition, eventid searching uses a sorted table index and a binary search.

 # Platforms supported:
 * ATMega series, with MCP2515 CAN support;